Before The Outset

 list[4] = list[-2] = 5

-A subsetting always return a list.
+A subsetting always returns a list.
 Here the first index is included in the result and the last is not.

 2. Numpy Array